 5. Costs, in lieu of rent, of keeping the property empty for the tenant

-We outsource the referencing of our new applicants to UK Tenant Data.
-Each person over the age of 18 who is to reside in the property will need to complete an application form to enable UK Tenant Data to take up the necessary references/credit checks.
+We outsource the referencing of our new applicants to Let Alliance.
+Each person over the age of 18 who is to reside in the property will need to complete an application form to enable Let Alliance to take up the necessary references/credit checks.
 Confirmation of your employment, financial situation and character is required to determine whether or not you will be a satisfactory tenant.

 There are several simple stages to this process.
-Please be aware that UK Tenant Data will contact you by email and text and your assistance in providing any information required will greatly speed up your entry into your new home.
-UK Tenant Data will continue to contact you until all the information has been received and the lease will not be available for signing until this process has been completed.
+Please be aware that Let Alliance will contact you by email and text and your assistance in providing any information required will greatly speed up your entry into your new home.
+Let Alliance will continue to contact you until all the information has been received and the lease will not be available for signing until this process has been completed.

 N.B: A low credit score rating, a county court judgement or insolvency could affect your application.
 Further clarification MUST be provided.